Topics in higher ramification theory I: ramification ideals: Preliminaries

 By Propositions~\ref{ris} and~\ref{rj}, the number of ramification ideals and ramification jumps in a purely wild Galois extension is bounded by the number of nontrivial subgroups of its Galois group.
 It may not always be equal to this number, as an example given in Section~\ref{sect2ex} below will show.
+For computations of the number of ramification ideals in finite Galois extensions, see \cite{DN}.

 \pars In this paper we are particularly interested in the case where $\cE=(L|K,v)$ is a purely wild Galois extension of prime degree $p$.
 Then by Lemma~\ref{ris}, $\cE$ has the unique ramification ideal $I_G\,$, and we denote it by $I_\cE\,$.
 Hence $\Sigma_\cE:=\Sigma_{I_\cE}$ is the unique ramification jump of $\cE$.
 As we will show in the next section, ramification jump and ramification ideal carry important information about the extension $(L|K,v)$.